 The primary components of compensation for our non-employee directors are a cash retainer, equity-based grant of restricted stock units ("RSUs") under Kontoor's 2019 Stock Compensation Plan and Committee Chair fees.
 The Board sets director compensation annually based on an analysis of non-employee director compensation practices at Kontoor peers and peer company information provided by the independent compensation consultant to the Talent and Compensation Committee.
-The following describes our fiscal 2022 non-employee director compensation:
+The following describes our fiscal 2023 non-employee director compensation:

-Compensation Element Director Compensation Program Annual Cash Retainer \$85,000, paid quarterly arrears in cash Annual Equity Retainer RSUs equaling \$160,000 (1) Committee Fees None Audit Committee Chair Fee \$30,000 Talent and Compensation Committee Chair Fee \$25,000 Nominating and Governance Committee Chair Fee \$20,000 Non-Executive Chair of the Board/Lead Director Retainer \$100,000 (2) Meeting Fee for Board Meetings in Excess of Ten Meetings During the Year Meetings During the Year \$1,500 per meeting Stock Ownership Guidelines Stock ownership with a fair market value equal to five times the annual cash retainer $^{(3)}$
+Compensation Element Director Compensation Program Annual Cash Retainer \$85,000, paid quarterly arrears in cash Annual Equity Retainer RSUs equaling \$160,000 (1) Committee Fees None Audit Committee Chair Fee \$30,000 Talent and Compensation Committee Chair Fee \$25,000 Nominating and Governance Committee Chair Fee \$20,000 Non-Executive Chair of the Board/Lead Director Retainer \$100,000 (2) Meeting Fee for Board Meetings in Excess of Ten Meetings During the Year Meetings During the Year \$1,500 per meeting Stock Ownership Guidelines Stock ownership with a fair market value equal to five times the annual cash retainer (3)

-1. RSUs are fully vested and non-forfeitable at grant and will be settled in shares of Kontoor common stock one year after the date of grant.
+- 1. RSUs are fully vested and non-forfeitable at grant and will be settled in shares of Kontoor common stock one year after the date of grant.
 RSU retainer grants are pro-rated in the year of a director's initial election to the Board and will vest and be distributed in the same manner as other awards subject to the annual equity grant.
-The number of RSUs awarded on the applicable grant date is calculated using a 30-day average value of Kontoor's common stock prior to such date.

-2. Mr. Shearer's retainer for his role as Lead Independent Director is \$100,000 per year, which is paid 75% in cash and 25% in RSUs.
+The number of RSUs awarded on the applicable grant date is calculated using a 30-day average value of Kontoor's common stock prior to such date. - 2.
+Mr. Shearer's additional retainer for his role as Lead Independent Director is \$100,000 per year, which is paid 75% in cash and 25% in RSUs. - 3.
+Messrs.
+Shearer, Lynch, Page, Schiller, and Stewart exceed the target for director stock ownership.
+Ms. Goldsmith joined the Board in February 2022 and is on target to meet her director ownership target.
+Non-employee directors must retain 100% of the net shares resulting from the vesting of RSUs until the guideline is met.